uadmin/uadmin-docs/_build/html/_sources/dapi/pre_query_functions.rst.txt

 ----------------------
 `Back To Top`_

 APIPreQueryRead controls the data API's pre query for read commands.
+By default, APIPreQueryRead returns **false**.

 Type: